ravitejamekala/GoHostels/README.md

-# My Hostels Android App
+# Go Hostels Android App

 My Hostels is an Android app designed to help students find nearby hostels and obtain essential details about them, including hostel names, menus, locations, and directions on a map.
 Hostel managers can also utilize this app to upload their hostel information and make their accommodations available online.